-- Once we started working in the real world, we were saturated by jargon, from employee manuals to tech babble that only insiders understand.
+- Once we started working in the real world, we were saturated by jargon.
+From employee manuals to tech babble, we write in a language that only insiders understand.

-- We soon learned that avoiding risk is critical, and writing clear copy means someone can disagree with us.
+- We soon learned that avoiding risk is critical.
+Writing clear copy means someone can disagree with us.

 Now we’re drowning in meaningless content, which is a huge problem.
-But it’s also an awesome opportunity for your brand to stand out by creating A+ content.
+The good news?
+This is an awesome opportunity for your brand to stand out by creating A+ content.